smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

     .nest("/teams", team_routes);
 ```

-In `smithy-rs` a customer is only able to apply a layer to either the `aws_smithy_http::routing::Router` or every route via the [layer method](#router) described above.
+In `smithy-rs` a customer is only able to apply a layer around the `aws_smithy_http::routing::Router` or around every route via the [layer method](#router) described above.

 ## Proposal

 The proposal is presented as a series of compatible transforms to the existing service builder, each paired with a motivation.
-Most of these can be independently implemented, but in the case where there exists an interdependency it is stated.
+Most of these can be independently implemented, and it is stated in the cases where an interdependency exists.

 Although presented as a mutation to the existing service builder, the actual implementation should exist as an entirely separate builder, living in a separate namespace, reusing code generation from the old builder, while exposing a new Rust API.
 Preserving the old API surface will prevent breakage and make it easier to perform comparative benchmarks and testing.